Bluffton, South Carolina: Government

-Bluffton has a Council-Manager form of government.
-The town council is responsible for the legislative function of the municipality such as establishing policy, passing local ordinances, voting appropriations, and developing an overall vision.
-The town has a Mayor and Mayor Pro-Tem position.
-The council has four at-large members who serve overlapping four-year terms.
+Bluffton has a Council–manager form of government.
+The Bluffton Town Council is responsible for the legislative function of the municipality such as establishing policy, passing local ordinances, voting appropriations, and developing an overall vision.
+The town has a mayor and mayor pro tem position.
+The Council has four at-large members who serve overlapping four-year terms.
 Town elections take place every two years in the fall.

 Education

 Bluffton is served by the Beaufort County School District.
 The local public schools include: